KinNeko-De/restaurant-order-svc/README.md

 # Metrics
 Is activated.

+A console exporter for the local usage is automatically started.

-To debug that on a local started application get the process id from the visual studio ui Open a cmd
+You can also use dotnet counters on a local started application.
+1. get the process id from the visual studio ui
+2. Open a cmd

 dotnet tool install --global dotnet-counters dotnet counters monitor --process-id <process_id> --counters restaurant-order-svc // for application metrics dotnet counters monitor --process-id <process_id> // for System.Runtime metrics

+As alternative a console exporter for the local usage is automatically started.

 # Tracing